-With the MDR-ECoG recording technique and Granger causality in the frequency domain methodology, we could contemplate the unfolding of the propofol anesthetic induction in the macaque's functional brain networks.
-The most remarkable phenomenon observed in the research was an expressive increase in functional connectivity which occurred after the anesthetic drug administration during the transition phase.
-This state was also characterized by a specific Granger causality flow profile, parting from occipital and temporal to frontal-parietal cortical lobes.
-It was also verified that during general anesthesia the magnitude of the mean functional connectivity was about the same as during the resting state, however, the functional connections established among certain brain regions had been compromised while others had been favored, being verified alterations in the five frequency bands analyzed.
-The present research complements the actual scenery, and brings novel knowledge towards the characterization of the functional connectivity dynamics throughout propofol anesthetic induction in non-human primates.
-The exact mechanisms of general anesthesia are still incompletely known, and the characterization of functional connectivity at the anesthetized states induced by different drugs is for sure one essential step for the comprehension of neural correlates of general anesthesia, and to the elucidation of neuronal pathways and circuits that are involved with unconsciousness, amnesia, and immobility.
-This elucidation could help the design of novel drugs, or a combination of drugs, which could promote a better and safer anesthetic induction that could best fit the needs of clinical applications.
-It could also offer new knowledge into mechanisms that involve the depression of the central nervous system, such as sleep for example.
-The characterization of functional connectivity during general anesthesia induced by distinct anesthetic agents can constitute as well novel relevant knowledge for neuroscience, as it may help the comprehension of neural correlates of consciousness and offer more insights into essential neural processes that account for the brain to perform its activities.
+The exact mechanisms of general anesthesia are still incompletely known, and the characterization of functional connectivity in the anesthetized states induced by different drugs is, for sure, one essential step for the comprehension of neural correlates of general anesthesia and the elucidation of neuronal pathways and circuits that are involved with unconsciousness, amnesia, and immobility.
+This elucidation could help in the design of novel drugs or a combination of drugs, that could promote a better and safer anesthetic induction that would best fit the needs of clinical applications.
+It could also offer new knowledge about mechanisms that involve the depression of the central nervous system, such as sleep.
+The characterization of functional connectivity during general anesthesia induced by distinct anesthetic agents can also constitute novel relevant knowledge for neuroscience, as it may help the comprehension of neural correlates of consciousness and offer more insights into essential neural processes that account for the brain to perform its activities.